Charles William Post was born in Springfield, Illinois in 1854.

 In 1906 Post again invested in Texas real estate and on a Texas-size scale: He bought a quarter-million acres in Garza and Lynn counties and built his own utopian town, which he called “Post City.”
 There he experimented with rainmaking by detonating dynamite from kites and towers.
 Today the town of Post is the county seat of Garza County.

 Among the properties Post bought was a ranch owned by Fort Worth cattleman Fountain Goodlet Oxsheer.
 Clip is from the November 18, 1906 Dallas Morning News.

 But even as his businesses thrived, poor health and depression plagued C. W. Post.
 On May 9, 1914 Charles William Post committed suicide.

 His father Charles R. and brother Aurie were still living in Fort Worth.

 Post’s estate was estimated at $20 million ($477 million today).

 His daughter, Marjorie Merriweather Post, who had lived in Fort Worth as a baby, parlayed her inheritance into General Foods and became the wealthiest woman in America.
-In 1927 she would build Mar-a-Lago (Spanish for “Sea to Lake”) estate with its 126-room, 110,000-square-foot house.
-The estate would become the Florida home of Donald J. Trump.
+In Florida in 1927 she would build Mar-a-Lago (Spanish for “Sea to Lake”) estate with its 126-room, 110,000-square-foot house.
 (Photo, circa 1890, by Fort Worth’s David Swartz from Wikipedia.)